ianmilliken/mpc/site/content/services/media-and-communications.md

 ---
 title: Media & Communications
-intro: Media-driven, promotional communications that get you noticed
+intro: 'Media-driven, promotional communications that get you noticed'
 icon: /img/media-and-communications.svg
-icon_reverse: /img/media-and-communications-reverse.svg
-thumbnail: /img/service-tester.jpg
 serviceType: Primary
 ---
 Communicating effectively with your audience and your potential clients is essential for business and brand management.
 It pays to build your profile through optimal media coverage and we have an established media base to successfully get your brand ‘out there’.